dkopp3/MMASN/README.md

 cats_1
 ```

+## Stream network shape

-the shape of the stream network involves measuring the arrangement of
+The shape of the stream network involves measuring the arrangement of
 the channels.
 Bifurcation Ratio (Rb) is defined as the ratio of number
 of streams of a particular order (Nu) to number of streams of next
 higher order (Nu+i).
 Length Ratio (Rl) is defined as the ratio of mean